arnts/panda-or-not/README.md

 ## Local Setup

-To test this API locally (on a Mac), follow these steps.
+To test this API locally (on a Mac), you can follow these steps.

 #### Install requirements
 Ensure Python 3 (includes pip3) and virtualenv are installed